Tiphaine5083/StockEasy/README.md

 - Scheduled stock alerts and appointment reminders (email/SMS)
 - Client portal with downloadable invoice history
 - Data anonymization and GDPR log tracking

 ---

+## Accessibility Policy

+StockEasy follows accessibility best practices to ensure usability by all users, including those with visual, motor, or cognitive impairments.
+The interface is designed in compliance with WCAG 2.1 – Level AA, and the following key principles have been implemented:

+- Responsive layout: mobile-first structure, scalable to tablet and desktop
+- Readable typography: sufficient contrast, resizable text, clear fonts
+- Keyboard navigation: all interactive elements are accessible via keyboard
+- Semantic HTML: headings, landmarks and form elements are correctly structured
+- ARIA attributes: used when necessary to support screen readers (e.g., for accordion menus)
+- Alternative text: all non-decorative images have meaningful alt attributes
+- Avoidance of motion: animations are minimal, non-intrusive, and do not trigger motion sensitivity
+- Accessibility will be further reinforced in future versions, especially on the public-facing side (client portal and contact forms).

+---